hodgettsp/ces_data/paper.md

 This paper introduces the `cesR` package and its main function `get_ces()`, which is used to create data objects from a called CES survey, as well as the secondary functions `get_cescodes()`, `get_question`, and `get_decon()`.
 In addition to discussing the construction of each function, examples and vignettes as to common function uses are provided.

-# Functions
+# Package Structure

 The `cesR` package has four functions.
 These are `get_ces()`, `get_cescodes()`, `get_question()`, and `get_decon()`.
 The `get_ces()` function provides the main functionality for the `cesR` package, allowing the user to call for a specifc CES survey dataset.
 Meanwhile, `get_cescodes()` and `get_question()` act in a supportive capacity to `get_ces()` by providing a means for users to lookup CES survey code calls and survey questions associated with a column respectively.

 ## Main function

 When called, the `get_ces()` function returns a requested CES survey as a data object and prints to the console the associated citation and url for the survey dataset repository.
 The function takes one argument in the form of a character string.
-This argument is a vector item that has been associated with a CES survey through the body of code in the `get_ces()` function that when used calls the download url for that survey on an associated GitHub repository named `ces_data`.
-If the provided character string argument matches a member of a built-in vector, the associated file is downloaded using the `download.file()` function from the `utils` R package (R Core Team, 2020) as a compressed .zip file and is stored temporarily in the `inst/extdata` folder in the package directory.
-If the provided character string argument does not have a match in the built-in vector, then the function process is stopped and a warning message stating `Error in get_ces(): Warning: Code not in table` is printed in the RStudio console.
-Upon downloading the file, the compressed folder is unzipped using the `unzip()` function from the `utils` R package (R Core Team, 2020) and read into R using either the `read_dta()` or `read_sav()` functions from the `haven` R package (Wickham & Miller, 2020) depending on the filetype of the downloaded file.
+This argument is a vector member that has been associated with a CES survey through the body of code in the `get_ces()` function that when used calls the download url for that survey on an associated GitHub repository named `ces_data`.
+If the provided character string argument matches a member of the built-in vector `ces_codes`, the associated file is downloaded using the `download.file()` function from the `utils` R package (R Core Team, 2020) as a compressed .zip folder and is stored temporarily in `inst/extdata` directory in the greater package directory.
+If the provided character string argument does not have a match in the built-in vector, then the function process is stopped and a warning message stating `Error in get_ces(): Warning: Code not in table` is printed in the RStudio console (*see [Example 2 `get_ces()` error]*(#Example-2:-get_ces()-error)).
+Upon downloading the file, the compressed folder is unzipped using the `unzip()` function from the `utils` R package (R Core Team, 2020) and read into R using either the `read_dta()` or `read_sav()` functions from the `haven` R package (Wickham & Miller, 2020) depending on the file extension of the downloaded file.
 A data frame is then assigned using the `assign()` function  fromt the `base` R package (R Core Team, 2020) as a data object in the global environment.
 The downloaded file and file directory are then removed from the computer using the `unlink()` function from the `base` R package (R Core Team, 2020).
 Finally, the recommended citation for the requested survey dataset and url of the survey data storage location are printed in the console.

-#### `get_ces()` example
+#### Example 1: `get_ces()` basics
 ```
 # install the cesR package from GitHub
 devtools::install_github("hodgettsp/cesR")